As the largest cattle barn of its kind in the world, this facility is home to thousands of animals during the Fair.

 Draft Horse Barn

-The 4-H and Open Class Llamas and Alpacas were also in this barn.
+The 4-H and Open Class Llamas and Alpacas are also in this barn.

 The Fairgrounds Coliseum is currently undergoing a major renovation, which began on October 29, 2012, and will be out of commission until July 2014, in time for the 158th Indiana State Fair.
 This is the most important capital improvement project in the 120-year history of the Indiana State Fairgrounds.
 Visit here for more information regarding the renovation.